prtkgpt/questdb.io/docs/api/rest.md

 ---
-title: REST API reference
+title: REST API
-sidebar_label: REST API reference
+sidebar_label: REST
 ---

 The QuestDB REST API is based around standard HTTP features and is understood by